sprusrxeroxx/MusicAfrica/README.md

 [Ntokozo Vilakazi] - Full-Stack Developer (React, Node, MongoDB)

 ## Project Description
-Poetry Hive is a web-based poetry platform that allows users to create poetic pieces, discover fellow artists, and ultimatley to find their inner voice.
+Poetry Hive is a web-based poetry platform that allows users to create poetic pieces, discover fellow artists, and ultimatly to find their inner voice.
 The platform will offer essential features like composition, collaboration, sharing with peers, and weekly events, ensuring a user-friendly interface.

 ## Learning Objectives
 Frontend Development: Deepen understanding of React.js, state management, and component-based architecture.